 - Under the DOJ High Risk Grantee Designation Program, OAAM may designate a grantee as high risk if the grantee:

 - Is not financially stable;

-- Recipient has been referred to the Department of Treasury for collection because of their failure to timely repay funds owed on a DOJ award.
+- Was referred to the U.S. Department of Treasury (Treasury) under the Treasury Offset Program for collection of award funds owed to OJP.

-- DOJ may choose not to approve an applicant for an award if the applicant has an overdue audit report, an open audit report that has not been responded to, or if the applicant has not tried to resolve the issues identified in the audit.
+- OJP may not approve you for an award if you have an overdue audit report or an open audit report that you have not responded to or tried to resolve.

-- Failure to comply with audit requirements may cause an application to be rejected, or funds to be withheld until audit compliance is achieved.
+- If you are not in compliance with audit requirements, your application for an award may be rejected, or your funds may be withheld until audit compliance is achieved.

 Verification of Taxpayer Identification Number

-- DOJ may verify the employer identification number (EIN) provided on the application.
+- OJP or the awarding agency will verify the employer identification number (EIN) provided on the application.

-- DOJ may assign a vendor number very similar to the recipient's EIN.
-This is done to ensure that a sub-agency within a governmental organization which receives awards directly will have a separate identifier from that of the parent agency.
+- OJP may assign a vendor number very similar to your EIN.
+This is done so that when a sub-agency within your government receives awards directly, they will have a separate identifier from that of the parent agency.

-- For example, a State government has any EIN that is 123456777.
-A police department within the State applies for and receives an award from DOJ.
-Since the EIN is the same, a DOJ vendor number of 123456778 will be assigned in order to make the police department as a sub-agency within that State government.
+- For example, you are a State government and your EIN is 123456777.
+A police department within your government applies for and receives an award from OJP, but since the EIN is the same, we assign them an OJP vendor number of 123456778 so that we can identify them as a sub-agency within your government.